SystemsForecasting/nlmixr2_on_AWS/README.md

 ### Install R

-First, to install the latest version of R on Ubuntu server we shall first update the repositories (otherwise an outdated R version will be installed).
+To install the latest version of R on Ubuntu server we shall first update the repositories (otherwise an outdated R version will be installed).

 ```
 # install two helper packages we need